 I Also Qualified for an Impressive Amount of Financial Aid to Supplement That.

 I grew up in a single-income household, as my mother had a long-time illness.
 And my father lost his job just going into my junior year.

 As difficult as this time of my life was, I am eternally grateful for having benefited from the federal, local, and private programs that allowed me to attend the college of my choice.

-While I hadn’t amassed a huge amount of student loan debt in comparison to what it could’ve been, I still had to take out several loans.
+And that was a good thing.
+I knew the real world was just around the corner, and student loans would be coming due.
+While I hadn’t amassed a huge amount of student loan debt compared to what it could’ve been, I still had to take out several loans.